Kamik423/cutie/readme.md

 ## Usage

-These are the main functions of cutie:
+These are the main functions of cutie.
+[example.py](https://github.com/Kamik423/cutie/blob/master/example.py) contains an extended version of this also showing off the `select_multiple` option.

 ```python
 import cutie